h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Structure and organize my work
 * Carry out work as agreed

-* _Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points.
-With a budget of 50h.
+* _Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points, with a budget of 50h.
 Student evaluation of the course was (Mycket bra: 36%, Ganska bra: 64%)_

 * _Contributing with course materials for engineering student project courses, and being active in the course slack channel to answer questions etc._